Man breaks into apartment, throws vacuum, knives at cops

 Pomona police received a call shortly before 1:30 a.m.
 Wednesday regarding a suspect who had forced his way into an apartment in the 770 block of East Third Street.

-Responding officers said the man, who they described as highly agitated and violent, was holed up inside an apartment unit.
+Responding officers said the man, who they described as highly agitated and violent, was holed up inside a ground floor apartment unit.
 All other apartment occupants had escaped by that time, officials said.

 The suspect was identified as 26-year-old Javier S. Navarro Jr. of Pomona.

+"We started hearing guys tussle, so it started getting a little serious, and then we started hearing a lot of glass break," described Vincent Garcia, who lives in the unit directly above the one the suspect broke into.

+Garcia said that's when the resident of the apartment unit came running outside.

-Navarro hurled numerous objects toward the officers positioned outside the apartment, including a vacuum cleaner, glass cups, tools, sticks and knives, police said.
+According to police, Navarro hurled numerous objects toward the officers positioned outside the apartment, including a vacuum cleaner, glass cups, tools, sticks and knives.

 He also shattered all the windows in the apartment, authorities said.